dvdjms/Recipe-AI/README.md

 Run locally

-Clone the project and go to the porject directory
+Clone the project and go to the project base directory

 ```cd RecipeRevel```